thenexthub/Codira/docs/proposals/Accessors.rst

    swap(&point.x, &point.y)

 (By "at once", I mean synchronously.
-Unlike Java, Swift is willing to say that an *asynchronous* simultaneous access (mutating or not) to an entity that's being modified is completely undefined behavior, with any sort of failure permitted, up to and including memory corruption and crashes.
-As Swift transitions towards being a systems language, it can selectively choose to define some of this behavior, e.g. allowing racing accesses to different elements of an array.)
+Unlike Java, Codira is willing to say that an *asynchronous* simultaneous access (mutating or not) to an entity that's being modified is completely undefined behavior, with any sort of failure permitted, up to and including memory corruption and crashes.
+As Codira transitions towards being a systems language, it can selectively choose to define some of this behavior, e.g. allowing racing accesses to different elements of an array.)